Evesham: Toponymy

-Evesham is derived from the Old English homme or ham, and Eof, the name of a swineherd in the service of Egwin, third bishop of Worcester.
+Evesham is derived from Old English homme or ham, and Eof, the name of a swineherd in the service of Egwin, third Bishop of Worcester.
 It was originally named Homme or Haum and recorded as Eveshomme in 709 and Evesham in 1086.
 The second part of the name (homme or ham) typically only signifies a home or dwelling, but in Worcestershire and Gloucestershire was commonly applied to land on the sides of a river, generally in bends of a river, which were liable to flood.